...

 The standard possession order in a Texas family law case

 Additionally, a standard possession order is frequently the basis for families like yours who go through mediation.
-This means that even if you do not anticipate your divorce or child custody case needing to go forward to a trial, you should still familiarize yourself with the basics of a senior position order so that you can be better educated on the basics of this type of parenting plan and schedule.
+Even if you don’t foresee your divorce or child custody case going to trial, it’s essential to acquaint yourself with the fundamentals of a standard possession order.
+This way, you can better understand this type of parenting plan and schedule.
 Trying to learn the basics of the standard possession order during the divorce or childcare city case would not be the end of the world but learning about it now could save you valuable time and put you in a superior negotiating position when compared to your Co-parent.

 You can find the standard possession order spelled out in the Texas family code.
 The hallmarks of the standard possession order or that it, theoretically, provides both you and your Co-parent with reasonable periods of possession in terms of frequency and duration.
 This means that you will have what the state legislature considers to be long periods of possession regularly.
 Some parents in your shoes may want to argue that point but let’s consider the merits of a standard possession order from the perspective of a parent who has not had regular contact with their children in some time.